Michael, “Les quatre perfections, welcome, usual?”

 As they are dressing, Mani comes along to Ellen’s room, “We’re up, we stayed up a while, and, um…..”

 Ellen, “Don’t kiss and tell honey, just get ready.
-We’ll go to EnVie and snag a table, come along in a bit.”
+We’ll go to EnVie and snag a table, come along when you're ready.”

 Michael, “Les trois perfections, where is the Thai perfection?”